-- 1.7.
-This policy will be reviewed annually or in the following circumstances: - changes in legislation and / or government guidance - as a result of any other significant change or event - in the event that the policy is determined not to be effective - 1.8.
+- 1.8.
+This policy will be reviewed annually or in the following circumstances: - changes in legislation and / or government guidance - as a result of any other significant change or event - in the event that the policy is determined not to be effective - 1.9.
 This policy will be reviewed by the principal in conjunction with the PSHE coordinator on an annual basis.
 Any changes needed to the policy, including changes to the programme, will be implemented by the principal.

-1.9.
-Any changes to the policy will be clearly communicated to all members of staff involved in the Relationships and Sex Education (RSE) and Health Education programme.
+1.10.
+Any changes to the policy will be clearly communicated to all members of staff involved in the RSE and Health Education programme.

-2. Organisation of the Programme
+2. Organisation of the programme

 - 2.1.
 RSE and Health Education are coordinated by the Leader of Lessons for Life, who is responsible for the overall planning, implementation and review of the programme. - 2.2.
-RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
-The majority of the programme will be delivered through the Lessons for Life Curriculum and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
-Pupils can be taught in mixed ability, mixed gender or single sex groupings.
-There will be additional expert input from external agencies. - 2.4.
-In Relationships and Sex Education (RSE) we teach pupils about:
+RSE and Health Education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
+The majority of the programme will be in students' weekly Lessons for Life (PSHE) lesson which forms part of their timetable and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
+Pupils can be taught in mixed ability, mixed gender or single sex groupings. - 2.4.
+External experts may be invited to assist from time to time with the delivery of the sex and relationship education programme but will be expected to comply with the provisions of this policy. - 2.5.
+Relationships and Sex Education and Health Education form part of the curriculum in every year group.
+Our programmes of study by year group / key stage are available to view on the academy website. - 2.6.
+In RSE we teach pupils about: